Why are we doing this?

 https://s3.ap-southeast-2.amazonaws.com/operata-customer-assets/contact-lens-operata-rules.yaml

-In CloudFormation, select your existing Contact Lens Rules stack (typically contains "ContactLensRules" or similar).
+In CloudFormation, select your existing Contact Lens Rules stack (typically contains "ContactLensRules" or similar in the name).

 Click Delete.